-- 6. Overall Program Management of the remediation and restoration provided for in this Strategic Plan shall be led by DEQ and NRDP supervisors, namely of the AML & CS Supervisor, DEQ, and the Restoration Program Chief, NRDP (collectively, the Program Managers).
+- 6. Overall Program Management of the Remedy and Restoration provided for in this Strategic Plan shall be led by DEQ and NRDP supervisors, namely of the AML & CS Supervisor, DEQ, and the Restoration Program Chief, NRDP (collectively, the Program Managers).
 The two should work towards establishing consensus.
 All budgets, budget modifications, design reports, construction plans, bid packages and other significant documents and issues affecting the work to be performed at the CFROU under the CD, and this Strategic Plan shall be approved by the Program Managers.
 If decisions on major project elements cannot be reached at the Program Manager level, then a Dispute Resolution process will be utilized (see below). - 7.
 The Project and Program Managers shall be briefed by assigned agency legal staff on any legal issues stemming from the Consent Decree or contract and bid package development. - 8.
 DEQ and NRDP shall jointly review and update a forward-looking project budget per the Strategic Plan and annual budgets as required by the CFROU Consent Decree.
 These budgets will help the agencies make annual spending decisions. - 9.
+Combined Remedy and Restoration costs will be shared by the two agencies.
+Beginning with Phase 4a, approximately 60% of the overall costs will be paid from the Clark Fork Site Response account (08212) and approximately 40% of the overall costs will be paid from the Clark Fork River CD (08101) and Clark Fork River RS (08221) accounts. - 10.
 Phase/Action-Specific Integration Agreement.
-DEQ and NRDP shall develop, in coordination, a specific agreement for all phases and actions required to implement the integrated remedial and restoration actions.
+DEQ and NRDP shall develop, in coordination, a specific agreement for all phases and actions required to implement the integrated Remedy and Restoration actions.
 This agreement helps to better define specific roles and responsibilities to streamline work planning and improve communication between the two organizations.
-The agreement shall provide an overall roadmap for a specific phase(s) or action to be implemented such as who will lead the activities (DEQ or NRDP). - 10.
-DEQ and NRDP will strive to ensure design continuity between construction phases and integration of remediation and restoration using design criteria referenced in the Strategic Plan. - 11.
-DEQ and NRDP will follow State Procurement law and processes for procurement and contracting. - 12.
-DEQ and NRDP will work cooperatively on the development of phase or other project designs and Remedial Action Work Plan(s) construction bid packages.
+The agreement shall provide an overall roadmap for a specific phase(s) or action to be implemented such as who will lead the activities (DEQ or NRDP). - 11.
+DEQ and NRDP will strive to ensure design continuity between construction phases and integration of Remedy and Restoration using design criteria referenced in the Strategic Plan. - 12.
+DEQ and NRDP will follow State Procurement law and processes for procurement and contracting. - 13.
+DEQ and NRDP will work cooperatively on the development of phase or other project designs and Remedy Action Work Plan(s) construction bid packages.
 DEQ or NRDP will be the owner of contracts as determined in the Phase/Action-Specific Agreement.
-DEQ and NRDP must approve of designs and bid packages prior to advertisement. - 13.
-If DEQ or NRDP, in consultation with DEQ or NRDP, determines a modification to a particular construction contract is warranted, DEQ or NRDP will draft the necessary changes through the work directive/ change order process.
-DEQ and NRDP Project Managers shall work to ensure alignment and agreement on proposed changes prior to submitting to Program Managers for approval.
+DEQ and NRDP must approve of designs and bid packages prior to advertisement.

-- 14. DEQ and NRDP will make best efforts to provide comments on documents within a reasonable timeframe unless otherwise agreed between DEQ and NRDP project managers.
-When a document is submitted for review, DEQ or NRDP may request a shorter time frame for review and will use best efforts to provide comments within the requested time frame. - 15.
-Unless otherwise specifically stated, DEQ and NRDP shall provide the other one electronic copies of any plans, work plans, reports, specifications, or other document. - 16.
+- 14. If DEQ or NRDP, in consultation with DEQ or NRDP, determines a modification to a particular construction contract is warranted, DEQ or NRDP will draft the necessary changes through the work directive/ change order process.
+DEQ and NRDP Project Managers shall work to ensure alignment and agreement on proposed changes prior to submitting to Program Managers for approval. - 15.
+DEQ and NRDP will make best efforts to provide comments on documents within a reasonable timeframe unless otherwise agreed between DEQ and NRDP project managers.
+When a document is submitted for review, DEQ or NRDP may request a shorter time frame for review and will use best efforts to provide comments within the requested time frame. - 16.
+Unless otherwise specifically stated, DEQ and NRDP shall provide the other one electronic copies of any plans, work plans, reports, specifications, or other document. - 17.
 DEQ and NRDP will jointly be involved in media contacts, press releases, and all other public information sharing.
 Each agency shall consult with the other before issuing press releases and shall, as soon as practical, inform the other of all press contacts.